mariushobbhahn/mariushobbhahn.github.io/_posts/2021-06-10-ExpFam_tutorial.md

 Similar to above we can also compute the moments for the other sufficient statistics, e.g. $$\mathbb{E}[\log x]$$ and $$\mathrm{Var}(\log x)$$.

-All of the moments above could have also be computed using integration but it is significantly more complicated than simple differentiation.
+All of the moments above could have also be computed using integration but it is significantly more complicated than differentiation.

 ### Moment Matching